jogleasonjr/dainty-vs/readme.md

 }
 ```

 With a provided base color a scale of 40 shades is built.
-The color will be converted to LCh and its hue and chroma (saturation) will be kept.
+The color will be converted to LCh and its hue and chroma (saturation) are used while the lightness is calculated.
+For the blue-grays scale the exact lightness is used for the darkest shade.

 Use `public/syntax.html` to quickly test new settings after running `npm run build`.